Danny Ward (rugby league): Leeds Rhinos

 He was signed for Leeds Rhinos from Dewsbury Moor, and he made his début as a substitute against the Sheffield Eagles in 1999.
 He was named the Leeds Alliance Player of the Year in 2000, before becoming a regular first team member the following season.

 Ward emulated his father by playing in the Challenge Cup Final in 2003.
 In 2004 he made 14 first team starts and 12 substitute appearances, and scored a try in the 46–28 win over Wakefield.
 Ward played for the Leeds Rhinos at in their 2004 Super League Grand Final victory over the Bradford Bulls.

 As Super League IX champions, the Rhinos faced 2004 NRL season premiers, the Canterbury-Bankstown Bulldogs in the 2005 World Club Challenge.
 Ward played as a in Leeds' 39–32 victory.
 In his final season with Leeds, Ward scored a try in the 2005 Challenge Cup Final against Hull and in the Grand Final qualifying win at St. Helens that took the Rhinos back to Old Trafford for the Grand Final.
 He played for the Rhinos at in their 2005 Super League Grand Final loss against Bradford Bulls.
 He left Leeds before the 2006 Super League season to join Castleford.

 Castleford Tigers

 At the beginning of the 2006's Super League XI, Ward was released after an unsavoury incident.
 He joined the Castleford Tigers, who had just been promoted from National League One.
 Ward adapted well to his new surroundings and one of his highlights that year was a try in the 31–30 victory over his former employers at the Jungle.
 However, his efforts were not enough to save Castleford from relegation.

 Hull Kingston Rovers

-For the 2007 season, he like Luke Dyer, a teammate of his at Castleford, moved east to pastures new at Craven Park with Hull Kingston Rovers.
-So far, Ward has yet to make the impact that he did at both Leeds and Castleford, but his presence presents a danger to any defence in the whole of Super League.
+For the 2007 season, Luke Dyer, a teammate of his at Castleford, moved east to pastures new at Craven Park with Hull Kingston Rovers.